 Cora Beitel, Registered Midwife

+Hello!
+My pronouns are they/them.
 I am a founding member of the Strathcona Midwifery Collective.
 This exciting collaboration brings together my love of midwifery and my dedication to community care and reproductive justice.
 I aim to provide inclusive, supportive and informative care to all of our clients and their families.
 My team has a focus on caring for trans and queer families, Sanctuary clients (uninsured people with precarious immigration status) and returning clients from past pregnancies.
 I am also happy to care for anyone who feels that my team would be a good fit!

 I grew up in Montreal on the traditional territory of the Kanien'keha:ka, as a European settler of Jewish heritage, I am fluent in French and speak some Spanish.
-My pronouns are they/them.
 After moving to Vancouver in 2000, I presented workshops on reproductive health and fertility awareness.
 Shortly after, I trained and began working as a doula, infant feeding counselor and youth counselor in Vancouver’s Downtown Eastside.
 It was after my oldest kid was born at home in 2003, with the assistance of midwives, that I felt ready to pursue formal midwifery training.

 While completing my Bachelor of Midwifery at UBC, I had the opportunity to work with a diverse clientele in both rural and urban areas across BC.
 Over the years, I have focused on caring for people who may face barriers in accessing healthcare as a result of their immigration status, income, sexual orientation or gender identity.